 - 1. There should be no statements, verbal or pictorial, that are misleading. - 2.
 Patients and providers should be portrayed in a respectful and humane manner and not in a stereotyped or demeaning fashion with respect to age, sex, sexual orientation, gender identity, race or disability. - 3.
 Statements of properties, performance, content values, beneficial results, etc. of products should be such that they can be verified by adequate data in the literature. - 4.
-AMSA recognizes the valuable role the United States Armed Forces and its service people play in defending our country and keeping peace; however, AMSA bans all advertising, including but not limited to print advertisements in AMSA publications and exhibition space at national or regional events, from any program under the administrative umbrella of the Department of Defense, except the Uniformed Services University of the Health Sciences and military residency programs, until such a time that it allows people of all sexual orientations to serve openly in the United States Armed Forces.
-All other branches of the United States Armed Forces are prohibited from advertising in its publications.
-Uniformed services that do not fall under the Department of Defense are permitted to advertise and exhibit. - 5.
-AMSA bans all pharmaceutical ads in its publications and events. - 6.
-AMSA bans all campaign advertisements for political candidates and/or political parties. - 7.
-Support documentation verifying claims must be submitted to publisher upon request before an advertisement will be accepted for publication. - 8.
-Nutritional advertisements should not conflict with the U.S. Dietary Guidelines. - 9.
+AMSA bans all pharmaceutical, medical device and biotechnology advertisements and sponsorships in its publications and at its events.
+Samples of medical supplies (including sutures, IUDs, etc.) are prohibited, except in circumstances that protect the integrity of education and AMSA prevents the use of samples as a marketing tool.
+Companies may contribute unrestricted medical device samples at the chapter level for educational programs that are independent of any industry input or control and unaccompanied by marketing materials.. - 5.
+AMSA bans all campaign advertisements for political candidates and/or political parties. - 6.
+Support documentation verifying claims must be submitted to publisher upon request before an advertisement will be accepted for publication. - 7.
+Nutritional advertisements should not conflict with the U.S. Dietary Guidelines. - 8.
 Advertisements for special purpose foods must include a list of ingredients and the quantitative nutrition analysis of the product or offer to supply this information on request.
-If the advertiser elects to state the

-- nutrition value in terms of RDA's, as well as the quantitative nutrition analysis, current federal regulations governing nutrition labeling should be followed or this information offered on request. - 10.
-Advertisements for products and services should seek not to be in conflict with the Association's strategic priorities and principles as described in the Preamble, Purposes and Principles. - 11.
+If the advertiser elects to state the nutrition value in terms of RDA's, as well as the quantitative nutrition analysis, current federal regulations governing nutrition labeling should be followed or this information offered on request. - 9.
+Advertisements for products and services should seek not to be in conflict with the Association's strategic priorities and principles as described in the Preamble, Purposes and Principles. - 10.
 The implementation of the above guidelines will be the responsibility of the BOT.

-Section XXIV.
-Environmental Health and AMSA-Sponsored Activities
+Section XXV.
+AMSA-Sponsored Activities

-To promote the highest quality of health for those attending AMSA events, AMSA-sponsored regional or national meetings and programs will adhere to the following guidelines:

-- Use of any tobacco product is not allowed during any AMSA-sponsored regional or national meetings or local programs, within an environment under the temporary or permanent control of local or National AMSA.
+- A. Environmental Health: To promote the highest quality of health for those attending AMSA events, AMSAsponsored regional or national meetings and programs will adhere to the following guidelines: - 1.
+Use of any tobacco product is not allowed during any AMSA-sponsored regional or national meetings or local programs, within an environment under the temporary or permanent control of local or National AMSA.
 AMSA encourages local, regional and national event organizers to promote a smoke-free environment within areas not under AMSA control. - 2.
 Weapons of any kind are not permitted at AMSA events unless special permission has been given in advance by the Board of Trustees for a compelling reason or the individual is on duty as a law enforcement officer or active-duty military personnel.
 Those possessing or carrying weapons without permission will not be permitted to attend future AMSA events or participate in AMSA leadership. - 3.
 If noxious or harmful exposures are noted at an AMSA event, event organizers are accountable for informing attendees and mitigating harm. - 4.
-AMSA will specifically request recycling and other energy conservation services when booking any commercial meeting sites and contractors. - 5.
-Recycling and energy conservation measures are required, when feasible, in all national AMSA properties and rentals. - 6.
-All AMSA leaders and staff should minimize the amount of paper and copying for all activities, meetings and programming.
-Alternatives such as digital documents, online forms, shared programs, and recyclable materials are strongly encouraged.
+AMSA will specifically request recycling and other energy conservation services when booking any commercial meeting sites and contractors.